-Finding the cheapest car insurance in Mississippi is possible whether you’re down by the Gulf Coast, up in Tupelo, or anywhere in between.
+Finding the cheapest car insurance in Mississippi is possible whether you are down by the Gulf Coast, up in Tupelo or anywhere in between.
 All it takes is a little research and comparison shopping to find the cheapest coverage in the Magnolia State.
+There are over 2 million licensed drivers in Mississippi, and as of 2018, 6.1 percent of insured filed collision claims.
+These factors are important to consider when searching for insurance so you can find a company that is reputable for paying claims.

 The state ranks highest in the nation for the number of fatal crashes, the majority of which occurred from not being properly restrained.
 Despite this, it is still possible for residents to secure cheap auto insurance in Mississippi while adhering to the state’s minimum coverage requirements.
 The average cost of car insurance in Mississippi is $429 per year for minimum coverage and lands at $1,714 per year for full coverage.